 Finding inexpensive Boston hotel rates can be a challenge - but you'll love the results when you save hundreds of dollars.

-Start here if you want a cheap (for Boston) hotel in a great neighborhood.
-These 4 hotels almost always offer some of the lowest rates in town - plus they are in excellent central locations.
+They almost always offer some of the lowest rates in town - and you'll love staying in these exciting central locations.

 Furnishings are comfortable rather than elegant, but you can't beat the location half a block from Fenway Park - or the cheap rates.